jhamon/connect4.js/README.md

 All important game state lives in objects and not the DOM, making it easy to reset the game for another play after a win condition or gameover condition is met.
 This separation of the data from the view is critical in building single page applications that are easy to extend and modify.
 Although I didn't use a frontend framework in this project, I probably would if I needed to add additional subviews.

+## Testing

+Unit-tests have been written for much of the game's logic.
+These tests make use of a testing technique called **dependency-injection**.
+The main constructor functions in my game (`Connect4.Board` and `Connect4.Game`) have been written to accept a configuration options object that allows us to pass in specific configuration for testing.
+For example, while testing my Game objects, it is sometimes useful to specify a board for testing in a particular state.

 ## Third-party tools and libraries

 This project uses [jQuery](http://jquery.com/) library to set click event listeners and add CSS classes to appropriate DOM elements as the game progresses.